FabrizioBrancati/Queuer/README.md

 This means, if you have an asynchronous task insiede the closure, the `Operation` will finish before the task is completed.

-If you want to finish it manually, you can set the `manualFinish` property to `true` and call the `finish()` function when the task is completed.
+If you want to finish it manually, you can set the `manualFinish` property to `true` and call the `finish(success:)` function when the task is completed.

 Call the `finish(success:)` function with `success` parameter to `true` or `false` to let the `Operation` know if the task was successful or not.
 If you don't explicitly set the `success` parameter, it will be set to `true`.